SolsticeMoon/Spectre_Steganography_System/README.md

 ---

 ### Decoding a Message
-1. Upload a Spectre-encoded `.docx` file to a ChatGPT-4o conversation or **Project Space** that has been Spectre-enabled.
+1. Upload a Spectre-encoded '.docx' file to a ChatGPT-4o conversation or **Project Space** that has been Spectre-enabled.
 2. Provide the decoding password:
    ```
    NationalAcrobat
    ```
-3. ChatGPT will extract and display the hidden message—if one exists.
+3. ChatGPT will extract and display the hidden message, if one exists.

 ---

 ## Limitations

 1. **Model compatibility**: Currently works best with **ChatGPT-4o**.
 Older GPT models and other LLMs (e.g., Claude, Gemini) often fail or ignore instructions.
 UPDATE: ChatGPT-o3 handles the instructions extremely well.
 2. **Not encryption**: This is pure steganography.
-No cryptographic strength—just secrecy through invisibility, a human with basic knowledge of cyphers can decode the messages with a moderate sample size and a few hours.
+A human with basic knowledge of cyphers can decode the messages with a moderate sample size and a few hours.
 3. **LLM instability**: LLMs are frequently updated.
 What works today might break tomorrow.
 Your mileage will vary.
 Future projects will attempt to address this.
-4. **Detectability**: Anyone who knows what zero-width characters are—and how to extract them—can find the existence of the message.
+4. **Detectability**: Anyone who knows what zero-width characters are, and how to spot them can do so quickly.

 ## Final Note
 This project is about exploring and bending the boundaries of Prompt Engineering and AI-based covert communications, not creating a foolproof realworld ready system.